News

 BY JIM GRAHAM

 It’s not often that a high school student can sit down face-to-face with a high-achieving leader and ask the big questions that can guide their success in college and even beyond in their careers and service to their communities.
-But it happened every week during this summer’s Advanced Studies Program, when notable leaders from across New Hampshire came to campus to share their insights with students — and to inspire them, as well.
+But it happened nearly every week during this summer’s Advanced Studies Program, when notable leaders from across New Hampshire came to campus to share their insights with students — and to inspire them, as well.

 Advanced Studies Program Director Michelle Taffe ASP’85 says that nurturing the college-and-beyond leadership potential of ASP students is one of the summer program’s primary objectives.
 “These are such talented students and making it possible for them to have genuine conversations with these leaders is a great way to show them that they can be leaders of the future,” she says.